› Welcome to milianw.de

-I’m currently the release manager and co-maintainer of KDevelop.
-I maintain some plugins, like snippets, external scripts, the generic project manager and of course the PHP language plugin.
+I’m currently the co-maintainer of KDevelop.
+I maintain many plugins, like snippets, external scripts, the generic project manager and of course the C++ and PHP language plugins.
 But my patches for bug fixes span across the whole codebase and especially for performance improvements I dug into even the darkest corners.

 PHP Plugin for KDevelop 4

 In December 2008 I started contributing to the PHP plugin for the KDE4 version of KDevelop.
 My vision is a state-of-the-art plugin with support for language introspection, on-the-fly validation, auto-completion, refactoring, code generation and semantic highlighting.
 It’s a work in progress which already has quite some very nice features.
 You can follow its development via GIT or take a look at our feature plan for Quanta 4.

 Good visualizing of data is in my opinion one of the most important aspects nowadays.
 Just as well one should always try to polish apps as good as possible, esp. in regard to performance.
 Hence I wrote this application to visualize data of Massif logs, making it possible to analyze memory consumption fast and easily.

 I’m a pretty big fan of Qalculate!, a library for advanced calculators.
 Especially it’s support for units helped me a lot as a Physics student.
 There are official UIs for GTK, KDE3 and a CLI app, yet until end of 2009 no KDE 4 interfaces was on the horizon.
 Given that Cantor got moved to KDE Edu, I decided to try and write a backend for it.
 Martin Kuettler since took over, and the backend is shaping up nicely.